Historic Square Arts District in Nelsonville

 - Address: 124 N. Main St.

 Challenge Park is a collection of four fun and exciting family activities adjacent to Cedar Point.
 They include Challenge Golf (two separate 18-hole miniature golf courses); Challenge Racing's two raceways; RipCord, a Skycoaster experience; and Skyscraper, an incredible thrilling ride!

 Challenge Park is located adjacent to Cedar Point Amusement Park, but Cedar Point admission is not required.
 Each Challenge Park attraction has a separate fee.
-Challenge Park is now closed for the season and will reopen on Friday May 9, 2014.

 The Skyscraper features a giant propeller that spins guests in a full circle, up to 160 feet in the air.

 Challenge Golf's elaborately landscaped miniature golf course is loaded with obstacles and water hazards.